nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Explanation:
 1. The `execute` method of `LogicManager` is called with the user input as the argument to begin the command execution
 2. `AddressBookParser` parses the user input initially.
-If the user input is identified to be an `edit_guest` command, it creates and return an `EditGuestCommandParser` for further parsing.
+If the user input is identified to be an `edit_guest` command, it creates and returns an `EditGuestCommandParser` for further parsing.
 3. `EditGuestCommandParser` parses the arguments provided by the user input to extract the prefixes and their values, which are used to create an `EditGuestDescriptor` object that captures the updated information <br>
 4. An `EditGuestCommand` is then created with the guest index provided, as well as the new `EditGuestDescriptor` object
 5. `LogicManager` executes the `EditGuestCommand`, which retrieves the guest list from `Model`.
 The guest index is used to access the target guest to edit.
-An edited guest with the updated name (for this example) is then created using the existing target guest and the `EditGuestDescriptor`.
+An edited guest with the updated name (from the example above) is then created using the existing target guest and the `EditGuestDescriptor`.
 The `setPerson` method is then called to replace the existing target guest with the edited guest.
 Subsequently, the `updateFilteredPersonList` method from `Model` is called to update the filtered list.
 6. A `CommandResult` containing the success message is then returned to the `LogicManager` (and then back to the `UI` component)

 ### Find feature
 The `find` command searches for all guests and vendors that match any of the given keyword(s) and displays them.
 The prefix specified in the command indicates the attribute to be searched.
-Do note that only one type of prefix should be used for each find command.
+Do note that exactly one type of prefix should be used for each find command.

-The sequence diagrams below provides an overview for the execution flow of a `find` command:
+The sequence diagrams below provide an overview for the execution flow of a `find` command:
 <puml src="diagrams/FindSequenceDiagramP1.puml" />
 <puml src="diagrams/FindSequenceDiagramP3.puml" />
 <box type="info" seamless>